SchadenKai/notes-repo/machine-learning/ReadME.md

 # Machine Learning
+- A subset of Artificial Intelligence (AI)
+- It is the development of algorithms and statistical models that aims to estimate the relationship between the input and output variables.
+- It is the process of teaching a computer to learn from data and make decisions accordingly.
 ## End-to-End Learning
 - A deep learning process
 - This aims to simplify the traditional machine learning pipeline by integrating all the common steps (feature extraction, data validation, text analysis, cleaning, etc.) in machine learning into a single model.